 Adam Grant has been Wharton’s top-rated professor for 7 straight years.
 As an organizational psychologist, he is a leading expert on how we can find motivation and meaning, rethink assumptions, and live more generous and creative lives.
 He has been recognized as one of the world’s 10 most influential management thinkers and Fortune’s 40 under 40.

-Adam hosts WorkLife, a chart-topping TED original podcast.
-His TED talks on languishing, original thinkers, and givers and takers have been viewed more than 30 million times.
+Adam hosts the TED podcasts Re:Thinking and WorkLife.
+His TED talks on languishing, original thinkers, and givers and takers have over 30 million views.
 He has received a standing ovation at TED and was voted the audience’s favorite speaker at The Nantucket Project.
 His speaking and consulting clients include Google, the NBA, Bridgewater, and the Gates Foundation.
 He writes on work and psychology for the New York Times, has served on the Defense Innovation Board at the Pentagon, has been honored as a Young Global Leader by the World Economic Forum, and has appeared on Billions.
-He has more than 6 million followers on social media and features new insights in his free monthly newsletter, GRANTED.
+He has more than 8 million followers on social media and features new insights in his free monthly newsletter, GRANTED.

 Adam was profiled in the New York Times Magazine cover story, Is giving the secret to getting ahead?
 He was tenured at Wharton while still in his twenties, and has received the Excellence in Teaching Award for every class that he has taught.
 He is the founder and host of the Authors@Wharton speaker series, and co-director of Wharton People Analytics.
 He curates the Next Big Idea Club along with Susan Cain, Malcolm Gladwell, and Dan Pink, handpicking two new books each quarter for subscribers and donating 100% of profits to provide books for children in under-resourced communities.